-Decadent Homemade Pizza
+Easy Homemade Pizza Recipe

 This pizza was amazing.
 The best and most decadent bite of pizza I have ever tasted in my life, hands down.
 Talk about a decadent homemade pizza!

-After adding the sauce, I sprinkled the pizza with some dried greens that I made earlier in the summer to boost the nutritional content of the pizza.
-They look like herbs and they taste great, even to kids that would otherwise not eat greens.
+This green powder looks like herbs and taste great, even to kids that would otherwise not eat greens.
 I’ve been sprinkling them in a lot of dishes to make them even healthier.
-Next I sprinkled the pizzas with shredded mozzarella cheese.
+I love hiding vegetables in food to increase the nutrients.